-The Great Allegheny Passage is a 155 mile heavily trafficked point-to-point trail located near Confluence, Pennsylvania that features a river and is rated as moderate.
+Great Allegheny Passage (Allegheny Highlands Trail) is a 146.4 mile heavily trafficked point-to-point trail located near Confluence, Pennsylvania that features a river and is rated as moderate.
 The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

-Primarily utilized as a 150 mile cycling route between Pittsburgh, PA and Cumberland, MD -the G.A.P. (as it is called) connects with the Historic C&O canal towpath which terminates in Washington D.C.
+Primarily utilized as a cycling route between Pittsburgh, PA and Cumberland, MD -the G.A.P. (as it is called) connects with the Historic C&O canal towpath which terminates in Washington D.C.
 A majority of the trail is located on abandoned rail beds on crushed limestone and asphalt surfaces.

 This is a beautiful ride.
 I really recommend it.
 I have only completed Confluece to Meyersdale to date.